-Meet Dr Aditi Sharma, a Chartered and HCPC-registered Clinical Psychologist with over 10 years of NHS experience working across clinical health psychology, neuropsychology and mental health services.
+Meet Dr Aditi Sharma, a HCPC-registered Clinical Psychologist and Specialist Perinatal Psychologist.
+Aditi has over 10 years of NHS clinical experience working across the lifespan.

 At the heart of my work is compassion and a deep respect for each person’s story.
 I offer a safe, reflective space where you can explore what truly matters to you, and begin to live more in line with your own values, not just external expectations.